 - Waterproof dry bag – For the exact same reasons above… Tip: if you get a bigger one, you may even use it as a day pack on some occasions.

 - Cash – there aren’t ATM’s in San Blas, so be sure to bring enough cash for all the trip!
 However, it must be in small bills, 50 and 100 USD bills can’t be used in San Blas.

-- Lightweight Rain Jacket for the boat transfers or if get unlucky with the weather in islands!
-Female Lightweight Rain Jacket
+- Lightweight Rain Jacket for the boat transfers or if you get unlucky with the weather in islands!
+Woman Lightweight Rain Jacket.

 What NOT to take to the San Blas islands?